mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 depends on activity in a 2-week window.
-If we want to calculate a 1-week retention value for 2020-01-01, we need to consider activity from 2020-01-01 through 2020-01-14, so we cannot know the retention value for a given day until we've fully processed data 13 days laster.
+If we want to calculate a 1-week retention value for 2020-01-01, we need to consider activity from 2020-01-01 through 2020-01-14, so we cannot know the retention value for a given day until we've fully processed data 13 days later.
 In other words, the _metric date_ for 1-week retention is always 13 days earlier than the `submission_date` on which it can be calculated.